Epidemiology (EPIDEMIOL)

 Instructor(s): Robert HiattRobert Hiatt also teaches: EPIDEMIOL 252B, Lydia ZablotskaLydia Zablotska also teaches: EPIDEMIOL 252B, George Sawaya, Thea TlstyThea Tlsty also teaches: EPIDEMIOL 252B, Erin Van BlariganErin Van Blarigan also teaches: EPIDEMIOL 258A, Scarlett GomezScarlett Gomez also teaches: EPIDEMIOL 252B, Karla KerlikowskeKarla Kerlikowske also teaches: EPIDEMIOL 252B, Rebecca Graff

-Prerequisite(s): EPI 203 (Epidemiologic Methods I) or equivalent.
-Students are also encouraged to take EPI 217 or Berkeley course 256 Genetic Epidemiology (or equivalent experience).
+Prerequisite(s): EPIDEMIOL 203 or equivalent.
+Students are also encouraged to take EPIDEMIOL 217 or Berkeley course 256 Genetic Epidemiology (or equivalent experience).

 Activities: Seminar

-This course is intended for students who already have acquired, or concurrently are acquiring a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
-Enrollment will be limited to 15 students.
-This is a 2 part course that extends over to the spring quarter, beginning with EPI 252A, followed by EPI 252B.
+This course is intended for students who already have acquired, or concurrently are acquiring, a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
+This is a 2-part course that extends over to the spring quarter, beginning with EPIDEMIOL 252A, followed by EPIDEMIOL 252B.

 View full course details: